 Keratolytics soften and facilitate exfoliation of epidermal cells.
 Examples include 3 to 6% salicylic acid and urea.
 Salicylic acid is used to treat psoriasis, seborrheic dermatitis, acne, and warts.
 Adverse effects are burning and, if large areas are covered, systemic toxicity.
 It should rarely be used in children and infants.
 Urea is used to treat plantar keratodermas and ichthyosis.
 Adverse effects are irritation and intractable burning.
 It should not be applied to large surface areas.

 Astringents are drying agents that precipitate protein and shrink and contract the skin.
-The most commonly used astringents are aluminum acetate (Burow solution) and aluminum sulfate plus calcium acetate (Domeboro solution).
+The most commonly used astringents are aluminum acetate (Burow solution) and aluminum sulfate plus calcium acetate (Domeboro® solution).
 Usually applied with dressings or as soaks, astringents are used to treat infectious eczema, exudative skin lesions, and weeping pressure ulcers.
-Witch hazel is a popular OTC astringent.
+Witch hazel is a popular over-the-counter astringent.